Outreach Services does not have an area open to the public. You may reach the department by phone (513-369-6963) 9:00 a.m.–5:00 p.m., Monday–Friday.

 The department delivers classroom collections to schools in Hamilton County.
 At least 5 teachers must request deliveries for a school to qualify.
 Teachers interested in classroom collections must apply for an Educator card.
 Learn more about our teacher collection delivery service.

 Programs for Children with Special Needs

 Librarians perform story times and other programs at hospitals, special needs classrooms, and other facilities serving children with developmental and learning disabilities, behavioral problems, mental health issues, and medical challenges.
 Visits are made monthly during the school year and can continue during the summer.
-The librarians also perform puppet shows for children and seniors at branch libraries and community locations.
+The librarians also perform programs for children and seniors at branch libraries and community locations.

 The department provides programming for seniors at nursing homes and assisted living facilities.
 It also provides materials in a variety of formats for senior book clubs.

 Outreach Services has a large collection of materials designed to meet the special needs of people the department serves on a regular basis including:

 - Large print: an extensive collection of adult books, including fiction and nonfiction.

 - Victor Reader Stream: An mp3 player for customers who are visually impaired that can hold several audio books.
 Department staff can load the books onto the players, which can then be checked out at any branch.